-New York City Graduate Programs in Education
+Graduate Programs in Education in New York City

+What are Education Graduate Degrees?Education graduate programs help future and current teachers and educational administrators develop advanced skills and strategies, study education research, and build a solid foundation for a new or expanded career.
 Graduate programs in Education are available in a wide range of topics, such as Curriculum and Instruction, Higher Education, TESL/ESL, K-12 Education, Special Education and more.
-What unites them is a committment to preparing educators to better serve students and build a stronger, more effective educational system.
+What unites them is a commitment to preparing educators to better serve students and build a stronger, more effective educational system.

-Education graduate programs are often designed to focus on a specific area in the vast education field.
+Education Graduate Programs: Subject Areas & ConcentrationsEducation graduate programs are often designed to focus on a specific area in the vast education field.
 This may allow teachers to concentrate on concepts and methods that more closely align with the types of students they wish to serve.
 Graduate programs in education may also be designed around a specific function or career.

 - Adult Education – Learn about needs of adult learners, and prepare to help adults achieve educational goals like language acquisition, earning a GED, developing career skills, and more.